evolvingstuff/vdw2/content/posts/back-pain-gone-and-grew-3-inches-with-vitamin-d.md

 * <a href="/posts/his-comments-before-the-iom-report" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1105">His comments before the IoM report</a>

-* <a href="/posts/back-pain-cured-with-vitamin-d-book" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Back pain cured with vitamin D – Book May 2014">Back pain cured with vitamin D – Book May 2014</a>  he published a great book 4 years later
+* [Back pain cured with vitamin D – Book May 2014](/posts/back-pain-cured-with-vitamin-d-book)  he published a great book 4 years later

 ## <a href="/posts/bones-appear-to-heal-30-percent-faster-with-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1194">Bones appear to heal 30% faster with vitamin D</a>